 Finally, emphasize to your child the need to respect the cultural differences of the new country.
 This will help them to understand other people better and speed up their adaptation.

 Adapting to a new country can be difficult, but it can be turned into an exciting adventure.
-It is up to adults to make it easy for your child to learn the language, make new friends and embrace the new culture.
+It is up to adults to ensure that your child learns the language, makes new friends and adopts the culture of the country.

-When moving to another country, it is also important not to forget and maintain your native language, which is gradually lost as you adapt.
-Our school helps Russian children abroad to remember their roots and preserve their cultural traditions.
-You can attend Russian language classes, reading classes, conversation school, math classes and others.
+When moving, it is also important not to forget and maintain the mother tongue, which is gradually being lost.
+Our school helps children abroad to remember their roots and preserve cultural traditions.
+You can attend Russian language lessons, conversation school and more.